AmpyFin/Sigma/README.md

 # Sigma-Model

 > **Open Source Side (OSS)**
-> This is the open source implementation of the Sigma Model, designed to mirror the functionality of the proprietary version while providing greater customization and transparency.
+> This is the open source implementation of the Sigma System, designed to mirror the functionality of the proprietary version while providing greater customization and transparency.
 This OSS version allows users to modify, extend, and adapt the model according to their specific needs.

 ## Overview

-The Sigma Model represents a revolutionary approach to risk-centric portfolio optimization, leveraging advanced Large Language Models to analyze institutional investment patterns and identify emerging market consensus.
+The Sigma System represents a revolutionary approach to risk-centric portfolio optimization, leveraging advanced Large Language Models to analyze institutional investment patterns and identify emerging market consensus.
 This model meticulously tracks portfolio holdings of major investment firms, recognizing meaningful position changes and identifying strategic shifts that often precede major market moves.

 ## Key Features